fterdal/graph-todo/README.md

 ## TODO

-1. As an existing user, I should be able to login.
-2. As a new user, I should be able to create an account.
-3. As a logged-in user, I should be able to
+1. As a logged-in user, I should be able to
      - create new todoLists
      - add todoTasks to existing todoLists
      - mark todoTasks as complete/uncompleted
+2. As the developer of this application, I should have some data seeded to the db
+     - rewrite the seed file so that it seeds the database
+     - add a yarn command to seed the database
+     - connect the tests to a new test database
+3. As the developer of this application, I should be able to run the tests
+     - rewrite the tests with the new functionality in mind
+     - move the tests from that tests folder to each individual file